Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 #.
 Navigate to where you have downloaded the Ledger install package.
 For example, this might be ``~/Downloads/concordium-ledger-app-2.0.1-target-2.0.0``.
 To navigate to this directory in a Terminal, enter ``cd ~/Downloads/concordium-ledger-app-2.0.1-target-2.0.0``.

 #.
-Install the package manager Homebrew.
+Install the package manager `Homebrew<https://brew.sh/>`; you will need the Homebrew tool to install the remaining dependencies.
 Copy the following line into the Terminal and press enter.

    .. code-block:: console

       /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 #.
-To install all other dependency installations necessary, including Python3, Pip3, libusb, libjpeg, and ledgerblue, copy the following into the Terminal and press Enter:
+To install Python3, Pip3, `libusb<https://libusb.info/>`, and `libjpeg<http://libjpeg.sourceforge.net/>`, copy the following into the Terminal and press Enter:

    .. code-block:: console

-      brew install python@3.9 libusb libjpeg && pip3 install ledgerblue
+      brew install python@3.9 libusb libjpeg

-   You can use pyenv if you need multiple python versions.
+   You can use `pyenv<https://github.com/pyenv/pyenv>` if you need multiple python versions.
 Installing libjpeg is only necessary if you have a Mac with an M1 or similar Apple Silicon CPU.

+#.
+To install ledgerblue, copy the following into the Terminal and press Enter:

+      pip3 install ledgerblue

 Install the custom certificate using macOS
 ------------------------------------------